lcn2/pwned-pw-download/README.md

     -v level    set verbosity level (def level: 0)
     -V          print version string and exit

-    -d topdir	Pwned password tree is under topdir (def: /usr/local/share/pwned.pw.tree) -b bzgrep	path to bzgrep tool (def: /usr/bin/bzgrep) -g grep	path to grep tool (def: /usr/local/bin/grep) -S sha1sum	path to the sha1sum tool (def: /opt/homebrew/var/homebrew/linked/coreutils/libexec/gnubin/sha1sum)
+    -d topdir	pwned password tree is under topdir (def: /usr/local/share/pwned.pw.tree) -b bzgrep	path to bzgrep tool (def: /usr/bin/bzgrep) -g grep	path to grep tool (def: /usr/local/bin/grep) -S sha1sum	path to the sha1sum tool (def: /opt/homebrew/var/homebrew/linked/coreutils/libexec/gnubin/sha1sum)

-    -s          args are SHA-1 hashes (def: args are passwords) -q		stay quiet about Pwned passwords/hashes (def: announce Pwned passwords/hashes on stdout) -o		announce non-Pwned passwords/hashes on stdout (def: stay quiet about non-Pwned passwords/hashes)
+    -s          args are SHA-1 hashes (def: args are passwords) -q		stay quiet about pwned passwords/hashes (def: announce pwned passwords/hashes on stdout) -o		announce non-pwned passwords/hashes on stdout (def: stay quiet about non-pwned passwords/hashes)

     [arg ...]	args are passwords, or SHA-1 hashes is -s (def: read from stdin)

 Exit codes:
-     0         no evidence that a password (or hash if -s) has been Pwned 1	       at least 1 password (or hash if -s) was found to be Pwned 2         -h and help string printed or -V and version string printed 3         command line error
+     0         no evidence that a password (or hash if -s) has been pwned 1	       at least 1 password (or hash if -s) was found to be pwned 2         -h and help string printed or -V and version string printed 3         command line error
      4	       topdir not found, or is not searchable, or some file under topdir was not found, or is not readable